kagiko/vaultwarden-wiki/Enabling-admin-page.md

 echo -n "MySecretPassword" | argon2 "$(openssl rand -base64 32)" -e -id -k 19456 -t 2 -p 1
 # Output: $argon2id$v=19$m=19456,t=2,p=1$cXpKdUxHSWhlaUs1QVVsSStkbTRPQVFPSmdpamFCMHdvYjVkWTVKaDdpYz0$E1UgBKjUCD2Roy0jdHAJvXihugpG+N9WcAaR8P6Qn/8
 ```
+Use this string in you docker/podman CLI command.
+For `docker-compose.yml` files follow the instructions below.
+Do not forget to edit the `admin_token` in your `config.json` too, if it has already been created.

 ### How to prevent variable interpolation in `docker-compose.yml`